Fromage (Hannibal): Plot

 Graham's mental stability deteriorates further when he begins having auditory hallucinations of animals in pain, even slamming and creating a hole above his chimney when he thinks he hears a raccoon.
 He has a conversation with Bloom (Caroline Dhavernas) and they both kiss.
 At first she responds well to Graham kissing her, but then says it would be a bad idea for them to become involved.
 Lecter dines with Tobias, who confesses to killing Wilson and reveals his intentions to kill both Franklyn and Lecter.
-He also reveals his knowledge of Lecter as a killer, having seen him dispose a body.
+He also reveals his knowledge of Lecter as a killer, having seen him dispose of a body.
 Tobias offers a partnership between both of them, but Lecter is not interested.
-Graham interrupts the dinner to talk with Lecter about his encounter with Bloom.
+Graham interrupts the dinner to talk with Lecter about his encounter with Bloom, Tobias having fled out the window before Graham could see him.
 Lecter uses the opportunity to inform Graham about a possible lead, directing him to Tobias' shop.

 Graham and two police officers visit Tobias, but his hallucinations make him leave the shop.
 When he returns, he finds an officer dead and discovers Tobias' hideout in his basement, where he finds organs and the corpse of the other officer.
 Tobias surprises him and tries to garrote him, but Graham shoots him in the ear, prompting him to escape.
 Tobias arrives at Lecter's office, just as he was telling Franklyn he would refer him to another psychiatrist.
 As Franklyn attempts to calm Tobias and offer his help, Lecter suddenly snaps Franklyn's neck, killing him.
 Lecter and Tobias then engage in a brutal fight in his office, with both getting stabbed multiple times.
 Lecter breaks Tobias' arm and then smashes his head with a statue, killing him.
 As Graham and Crawford (Laurence Fishburne) question him, Lecter states that Tobias came to his office to kill Franklyn and then him to avoid witnesses.
-In another session with Bedelia, Lecter expresses his intention to open his office for more patients, after stating previously that he might have found a friend on Graham.
+In another session with Bedelia, Lecter expresses his intention to open his office for more patients, after stating previously that he might have found a friend in Graham.
 He assumes responsibility for Franklyn's death, although Bedelia says he can't put his death on himself.